When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 Initial cost is always a critical factor in project delivery selection.
 Design-build has a total project budget established at the beginning of the project–usually includes a fixed design fee and a tight implementation budget or a guaranteed maximum price (GMP).
 Establishing an accurate budget at the beginning of the project eliminates last minute surprises.

 The research shows that alternative delivery methods provide a greater chance of meeting the initial budget than does design-bid-build.
-While design-build might look like more money up front, the cost savings in the long-run can be substantially more than other delivery models.
+While the delivery method might look like more money up front, the cost savings in the long-run can be substantially more than other delivery models.

 Due to the nature of design-build, everyone is working for one common project goal.
 In a traditional design-bid-build model, on the other hand, there’s a strong tendency for separate trades and teams to work on just what’s in their own best interest.
 While it’s hard to blame them since the separate contract model makes it difficult to work any other way, the research is very clear; this leads to disconnection, miscommunication and error.